What does it mean to “come out”?

 My child has never had sex — how can they know if they are gay?

-Sexual orientation is not about having sex.
+Sexual orientation is not only about having sex.
 It is about the desire for companionship, partnership, and emotional and physical closeness with another person.
 This desire is manifest in many ways, including physical intimacy.